Will.i.am: 2007–2009: Songs About Girls and Change Is Now

-In 2007, will.i.am announced that he had co-created an all-female soul band entitled the Paradiso Girls, who he intended to work with on an upcoming solo project.
+In 2007, will.i.am announced that he had co-created an all-female soul band entitled the Paradiso Girls, whith whom he intended to work with on an upcoming solo project.
 The album, Songs About Girls, was released in 2007.
-The album spawned three singles, "I Got It From My Mama", "One More Chance" and "Heartbreaker", and fared slightly better than his previous solo efforts, however, failed to shift more than 75,000 copies.
+The album spawned three singles, "I Got It From My Mama", "One More Chance" and "Heartbreaker".
+Songs About Girls fared slightly better than his previous solo efforts; however, it failed to shift more than 75,000 copies.
 Will also did a remix to the song "With Love" by actress and singer Hilary Duff.